-Initially, the code path consists of the current working directory and all Erlang object code directories under library directory \$OTPROOT/lib, where \$OTPROOT is the installation directory of Erlang/OTP, code:root_dir().
+Initially, the code path consists of the current working directory and all Erlang object code directories under library directory \$OTPROOT/lib, where \$OTPROOT is the installation directory of Erlang/OTP, code:root\dir().
 Directories can be named Name[-Vsn] and the code server, by default, chooses the directory with the highest version number among those having the same Name.
 Suffix -Vsn is optional.
 If an ebin directory exists under Name[-Vsn], this directory is added to the code path.

-Environment variable ERL_LIBS (defined in the operating system) can be used to define more library directories to be handled in the same way as the standard OTP library directory described above, except that directories without an ebin directory are ignored.
+Environment variable ERL\LIBS (defined in the operating system) can be used to define more library directories to be handled in the same way as the standard OTP library directory described above, except that directories without an ebin directory are ignored.

-All application directories found in the additional directories appears before the standard OTP applications, except for the Kernel and STDLIB applications, which are placed before any additional applications.
+All application directories found in the additional directories appear before the standard OTP applications, except for the Kernel and STDLIB applications, which are placed before any additional applications.
 In other words, modules found in any of the additional library directories override modules with the same name in OTP, except for modules in Kernel and STDLIB.

-Environment variable ERL_LIBS (if defined) is to contain a colon-separated (for Unix-like systems) or semicolon-separated (for Windows) list of additional libraries.
+Environment variable ERL\LIBS (if defined) is to contain a colon-separated (for Unix-like systems) or semicolon-separated (for Windows) list of additional libraries.

-On a Unix-like system, ERL_LIBS can be set to the following
+On a Unix-like system, ERL\LIBS can be set to the following

-'''

-/usr/local/jungerl:/home/some_user/my_erlang_lib

-'''
+/usr/local/jungerl:/home/some\user/my\erlang\lib